Ban Remains on Muslim Prayer in Spanish Cathedral

 During their testimony, the plaintiffs displayed evidence of their injuries to the court; but they also offered what the judge considered to be contradictory accounts of several details of the incident.
 As a result, the defendants were acquitted based on a lack of evidence.

 In his ruling, Judge Juan Luis Rascón said although it was proved beyond a doubt that the defendants engaged in Muslim prayers in the cathedral, they did so "in an area not specifically dedicated to Catholic worship."
 He added that there were "logical doubts" [dudas lógicas] as to whether the incident was planned in advance.
-Moreover, there was no proof that the ringleader of the group, Zaid El-Aifari, actually assaulted a security guard with a knife, as the prosecutor had alleged.
+Moreover, there was no proof that the ringleader of the group actually assaulted a security guard with a knife, as the prosecutor had alleged.

 Rascón also said it is not within the court's competence to assess whether Muslim prayers performed inside a Catholic church could be considered to be a provocation.